Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220126_R_NextSteps.md

 To check out what is possible in ggplot2, look at this [handy ggplot2 plotting guide](https://www.cedricscherer.com/2019/08/05/a-ggplot2-tutorial-for-beautiful-plotting-in-r/).

+❓ **How do we install new packages?**

+  * Step 1 - Install the package.
+This happens once.
+It will download the package from the internet and save it on your local computer.
+You can do from within R using the `install.packages()` function OR, you can do it in RStudio through the menu **Tools** and then **Install Packages...*
+  * Step 2 - Each time you start RStudio, you'll need to load the package from the library.
+This makes it available for use.
+Think of this like checking out a book from the library.
+It uses the function `library()`.

 **INSTALLING TIDYVERSE**

+*just an example.
+You may have already done this.
+Or you should do it later.
+It may take some time.

 ```r
 # Do this once: